Sustainability is

 Tons of CO2e

-Sunpine's total carbon dioxide emissions in 2024 – in scope 1, 2, and parts of scope 3.
+Sunpine's total carbon dioxide emissions in scope 1 and 2 and parts of scope 3 in 2025.

 • 0%